BaMurat/petclinic-microservices-with-db/HandsonREADME2.md

 > Note: Tag the subnet of us-east-1a with "kubernetes.io/cluster/mattsCluster" = "owned" for ingress.

-- Commit the change, then push the cloudformation template to the remote repo.
+- Commit the change, then push the cloudformation(terraform) template to the remote repo.

 ```bash
 git add .